Kriciik/Jii-s-game/README.md

 # First game in Godot

-Short (first) game I made for my girlfriend in godot 4.4.
+Short game I made for my girlfriend in godot 4.4.
+Nothing special, but I learned the basics